-Bobcats are mainly crepuscular, meaning they are most active at dawn and dusk.
-During winter months bobcats are out more during the day because that is when their prey is also most active.
+Bobcats (scientific name: Lynx rufus) are mainly crepuscular, meaning they are most active at dawn and dusk.
+During winter months, they are out more during the day because that is when their prey is also most active.
 Bobcats can take down prey that is three times larger than themselves, including small deer.
 Bobcats are solitary cats, meaning they usually live alone.
 They have well-defined territories.

 - Black tufted ears

 - Short bobbed tail – this is why they got the name “bobcat”

 - White belly